CAPRDZV/CapsNet-for-Graphics-Rendering-Optimization/README.md

 I would love help!
 I shall dub this the InsanityNet if it works.
 I need help tweaking a capsnet for different datasets, I'm covering the graphics engine.
 Reach me at: brewster.joshua1@gmail.com

 I'm a computer science and psychology student.
-I've been studying this for a few years now, it's only in 2017 that some of the tools are becoming available to make something like my idea possible.
+I've been studying this for a few years now, it's only in 2017 that some of the tools are becoming available to make something like this idea possible.
 Now I just need a Titan V to get decent framerate...
 X_x https://i.pinimg.com/736x/f2/fe/7a/f2fe7abeae7cafb5c622b447c4fa294a--high-meme.jpg